-The MoA suggested Juvenile Court "consider developing a partnership with a non-profit or academic organization to provide advice and support to Children during the probation intake process."
-The 5th

-Compliance Report detailed the work done by Public Defender Stephen Bush in creating a partnership with the University of Memphis Law School to implement a specialized juvenile delinquency clinic.
-Mr. Bush worked for over 2 years in planning, seeking technical assistance and acquiring funding for this clinic.
-Plans are for the Clinic to begin operations in the Fall of 2016
+The MoA suggested Juvenile Court "consider developing a partnership with a non-profit or academic organization to provide advice and support to Children during the probation intake process.
+The 5th Compliance Report detailed the work done by Public Defender Stephen Bush in creating a partnership with the University of Memphis Law School to implement a specialized juvenile delinquency clinic.
+Mr. Bush worked for over 2 years in planning, seeking technical assistance and acquiring funding for The Children's Defense Clinic, led by Professor Lisa Geis, is dedicated to training law students who will provide specialized defense for children involved in delinquency matters in Shelby County.
+The Clinic began operating in August 2016.

+Creation of the Children's Defense Clinic is a tremendous accomplishment.
 The potential for this program is considerable.
-It will be able to support direct representation of youth, including pre-petition representation and will provide a training ground for future attorneys to become involved the practice of juvenile defense.
-This has been a considerable undertaking with both funding and organizational challenges yet the collaborative nature of this effort can yield tremendous benefits for both the juvenile justice system and our community.
+It will be able to support direct representation of youth, including prepetition representation and will provide a training ground for future attorneys to become involved the practice of juvenile defense.
+The collaborative nature of this effort can yield tremendous benefits for both the juvenile justice system and our community.

+- 1. Policies and Procedures

+- (d) Protections Against Self-Incrimination

-(vi) Within 30 days of the Effective Date, JCMSC shall revise its policies, procedures, and practices in accordance with Tenn.
+- (vi) Within 30 days of the Effective Date, JCMSC shall revise its policies, procedures, and practices in accordance with Tenn.
 Code Ann. § 37-1-127(b) and(e) to prohibit the adverse use of information obtained from a Child during his or her probation conference.
 (MoA p.
 14)